HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 # Create the AR Test App

--   Open the file you created when following the **Installation Guide**.
-Open _Unity Hub_ on your computer and Select your file.
+-   Open the file you created when following the **Installation Guide** using _Unity Hub_ on your computer or use the animation app you just made and delete the existing GameObjects.

+>   Note: Be sure that the AR dependencies are installed per the prior section of this tutorial.

 ## Configure an AR session and add AR Foundation components